abhirva/gdp_return_codebase_guide/README.md

 4. Use this knowledge to work with the actual implementation repository

 ## Note
 This repository is intended for documentation purposes only.
-The actual implementation may differ from what is described here, as the system is continuously being improved and updated.
+The actual implementation may require further setup, from what is described here.